 On Tuesday, Feb.
 19, 1980, Bon Scott was found dead.

-The Day Fleetwood Mac Founder Peter Green Was Arrested for Pulling a Shotgun on His Accoun…
+When Peter Green Was Arrested for Pulling Gun on His Accountant

 Guitar great and Fleetwood Mac founder Peter Green was not a man without troubles, and on Jan.
 26, 1977, his struggles landed him in prison and committed to a mental hospital.